bbauska/UC-Davis-JS-Basics/readme.md

 The dot elements refers specifically to form elements, and you could come over to the MDN and look at HTML form elements dot elements, and find out more about what this is.
 But it will get you a specific set of elements specifically from forms.
-And so, it\'s kind of a helpful little, property here, that we can use to get specific elements out of out of a form and get that data.
+And so, it&apos;s kind of a helpful little, property here, that we can use to get specific elements out of out of a form and get that data.